Reflection positivity and invertible topological phases: Unitarity and Wick rotation

 For the basic symmetry groups in~\eqref{eq:10} the extended symmetry groups are listed here:

-The splitting of~$\widehat{O}_n$ is a consequence of the fact that hyperplane reflections are inner in~$\widehat{O}_n$.
-A similar argument proves that the 4-component group $\hPin^{\pm}_n$ can be constructed from~$\Ppm_n$ by adjoining the automorphism which is the identity on $\Spin_n\subset \Ppm_n$ and multiplication by the central element~$-1\in \Spin_n$ on the off-component of~$\Ppm_n$.
-(This argument is echoed in Remark~\ref{thm:a17}.)
+The splitting of~$\widehat{O}_n$ is a consequence of the fact that hyperplane reflections are inner in~${O}_n$.
+As in Remark~\ref{thm:a17}, let $\ha$~be the automorphism of $\Ppm_n$ that is the identity on~$\Spin_n$ and multiplication by the central element~$-1$ on the complement; it covers the identity automorphism of~$O_n$.
+Then a computation of the pullback~\eqref{eq:e12} yields isomorphisms